Bathtime: 10 Steps To A Wonderful Bath

 For bathing a baby and an amazing bathtime experience, you will need the following items at your arm's reach, in addition to your baby and yourself ;-)

 - A baby bathtub, bathseat or sink (wash-basin) with moderately warm water.
 Remember that the ideal temperature of the water needs to be not more than 90 degrees Fahrenheit.

 - A small container to pour water on your baby.

 - Bath supplies: a washcloth, 2 cotton balls, baby soap or baby wash, baby shampoo (optional).

-- Baby towel (to dry your baby with), clean clothes, a clean diaper and baby lotion.
+- Baby towel (to dry your baby with), clean clothes (including a vest to keep the tiny chest warm), a clean diaper and some baby lotion.

 Let the bathtime begin ...*drum rolls*

 For bathing a newborn baby, roll up your sleeves and follow these simple steps:

 - Heat the room if it is cold.
 Your newborn is more likely not to cry if the room or washroom temperature is nice and warm.
 Also, keep all the bath supplies ready and handy.